Darcyddx/Active-Vision/Documentation/Scrum/March/27_March.md

 ### Pei Ling Lam
 ## What have I done?
-- debug player detector
+- Debug player detector

 ## What am I doing next?
-- continue encoding data preprocessing on DMPR-PS
+- Continue encoding data preprocessing on DMPR-PS

 ### Tao Lu
 ## What have I done?